wso2/docs-is/en/docs/guides/passwordless/hypr.md

 6. Click **Update** to save the configurations.

-## Add HYPR authenticator to the app
+## Enable HYPR login for the application

 To configure HYPR as an authenticator for your application: